noscode/GADMA_workshops/docs/source/2025_11_17/set_up_conda_env.md

 conda install notebook
 ```

-Once installation finishes, navigate to the folder where you have saved the notebooks I will provide during the workshop.
+Once installation finishes, navigate to the folder where you have saved the notebooks we will provide during the workshop.
 Then start Jupyter Notebook with:
 ```bash
 jupyter notebook
 ```